VaibhaviAwati/VaibhaviAwati/README.md

 ## About Me
 - 🌟 Currently working as a **Software Developer.**
 - 🔧 Learning and experimenting with **Java, AWS, and modern tech stacks.**
-- 🤝 Open to collaborating on interesting projects.
-- 💬 Ask me about **Spring Boot, Microservices, and AWS.**